-- If you change the content of the form and/or the documents in the checklist after submission then these changes are not sent to the HRA.
-You will need to liaise with the HRA to submit these updates.
+- If you change the content of the form and/or the documents in the checklist after submission then these changes are not automatically sent and so you will need to liaise with your point of contact.

 - After submitting your application

 - Ensure that you or someone else familiar with the research is available to be contacted in the days after submission.
 This will enable quicker resolution of any queries about the application.

 Applications will be assessed against a set of criteria and standards, which apply to NHS project-based research.
 The current version of these standards is publicly available on the HRA website

 If your application for HRA and HCRW Approval includes ethical review you may also wish to check whether your application is likely to meet the relevant validation criteria for ethical review by referring to the Research Ethics Service Standard Operating Procedures (SOPs).
 The SOPs are publicly available on the HRA website

 Amendments(s) to all studies involving the NHS/HSC should be notified to NHS/HSC according to the IRAS help guidance on amendments to research conducted in NHS/HSC